mshico/MaterialColorsApp/README.md

         $ npm install

+  3. To run the app

+        $ npm install

-  3. To run the app (you can install gulp using `npm install --global gulp-cli`):
+  4. To run the app using gulp (you can install gulp using `npm install --global gulp-cli`):

         $ gulp